shobrook/communities/README.md

 communities = louvain_method(adj_matrix)
 ```

-#### `girvan_newman(adj_matrix : list, size : int = None) -> list`
+#### `girvan_newman(adj_matrix : numpy.ndarray, n : int = None) -> list`

-Implementation of the [Girvan-Newman algorithm](https://en.wikipedia.org/wiki/Girvan%E2%80%93Newman_algorithm) using NetworkX.
-This algorithm iteratively removes edges to create more connected components.
-Each component is a community, and the algorithm stops removing edges when no more gains in modularity can be made.
-Which edges to remove is decided by calculating their betweenness centralities, defined as:
+Implementation of the Girvan-Newman algorithm, from _[Community structure in social and biological networks](https://www.pnas.org/content/99/12/7821)_.
+This algorithm iteratively removes edges to create more [connected components](https://en.wikipedia.org/wiki/Component_(graph_theory)).
+Each component is considered a community, and the algorithm stops removing edges when no more gains in modularity can be made.
+Edges with the highest betweenness centralities are removed.<!-- These are the edges that lie between many pairs of nodes.--> Formally, edge betweenness centrality is defined as:

 <p align="left"><img src="edge_betweenness_centrality.png" width="20%" /></p>